-Affirmatively Furthering Fair Housing (AFFH).
-Affirmatively Furthering Fair Housing (AFH).
+D.1 Affirmatively Furthering Fair Housing (AFFH).

 Provide a statement of the PHA's strategies and actions to achieve fair housing goals outlined in an accepted Assessment of Fair Housing (AFH) consistent with 24 CFR § 5.154(d)(5).
 Use the chart provided below.
 (PHAs should add as many goals as necessary to overcome fair housing issues and contributing factors.)
-Until such time as the PHA is required to submit an AFH, the PHA is not obligated to complete the chart.
+Until such time as the PHA is required to submit an AFH, the PHA is not obligated to complete this chart.
 The PHA will fulfill, nevertheless, the requirements at 24 CFR § 903.7(o) enacted prior to August 17, 2015.
 See Instructions for further detail on completing this item.

-Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Encourage accessible affordable housing units near transit or other key services at activity centers through zoning changes.
-Support local units ot implement zoning strategies to develop housing products in single family neighborhoods.
-Encourage the use of publicly owned land in high opportunity markets for affordable housing or proceeds go toward affordable housing Prioritize public subsidies/incentives for affordable housing developmets in high opportunity markets.
-For publicly supported housing, coordinate rental inspection process between HUD, MSHDA, and local regulations to avoid duplicative administrative burden.
-Fair Housing Goal: Fair Housing Goal: Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal
+Fair Housing Goal:

+Describe fair housing strategies and actions to achieve the goal

+Encourage accessible affordable housing units near transit or other key services at activity centers through zoning changes.
+Support local units to implement zoning strategies to develop housing products in single family neighborhoods.
+Encourge the use of publicly owned land in high opportunity markets for affordable housing or proceeds go toward affordable housing.
+Prioritize public subsidies/incentives for affordable housing developments in high opportunity markets.
+For publicly supported housing, coordinate rental inspections process between HUD, MSHDA, and local regulations to avoid duplicative administrative burden.

+Fair Housing Goal:

+Describe fair housing strategies and actions to achieve the goal